 Although the ants don’t sting, they may as well.
 They bite into the flesh then spray acid into the wound making it feel like you are on fire.
 But you can get your own back, the ants are also known as lemonade ants throughout tropical Australia.
 Their bodies contain ascorbic acid (containing a high percentage of Vitamin C) and when you bite them off it releases a pleasant fruity citrus taste.
 Australian aborigines used these ants for a range of things including treating nasal congestion.

 Weaver ants also live in Asia and were possibly the first biological control used to eliminate farm pests.
 You can understand why when you sit down to watch all the different animals they chop up and carry back to their colony.

-In the Amazon Rainforest, these ants have an ingenious way in dealing with frequent flooding.
+In the Amazon Rainforest, fire ants (in header image) have an ingenious way in dealing with frequent flooding.
 When the water level rises, ants can drown or become trapped in a small area.
 To counter this problem fire ants make themselves into living rafts to transport themselves, brood, and their queen across bodies of water (a video showing this is at the bottom of this page).

 Like trap jaw ants, you can find fire ants in the Australian Wet Tropics as well as the Amazon Rainforest.
 However, unlike trap jaw ants they were introduced to Australia like so many other countries.
 In the Amazon they fit nicely into the ecosystem but elsewhere they displace species and can cause widespread harm, both to people (if you have every felt their sting) and to the surrounding ecosystem.